Polymer/old-docs-site/faq.md

 Shadow Roots have their own `activeElement`, which you can access internally as `shadowRoot.activeElement`.

+### Why don't my element's properties/methods autocomplete in the DevTools? {#autocomplete}

+This is an artifact of the Shadow DOM polyfill.
+It creates wrappers around DOM elements and exposes only the standard DOM APIs (e.g. `querySelector`) on those wrappers.

+{{site.project_title}} sets up properties on these wrapper objects, not on the actual DOM object.
+Since the dev tools only knows about the actual DOM, your element properties won't be seen by the tools.

+Under native Shadow DOM this isn't an issue.
+Properties will auto complete in the console.

 ---

 *Special thanks go to GitHub user md_5 who generously donated the {{site.project_title}} organization name.*